 Due to the nature of radio transmission, Wi-Fi is susceptible to interference and has a lot of overhead.
 And data connections require a lot more bandwidth than radio signals.

 And that's why wired connections are generally superior in terms of throughputs.
-A Gigabit connection via a network cable has a sustained speed of almost 1000Mbps.
+A Gigabit connection via a network cable has a sustained speed much closer to true 1000Mbps.

 In other words, the net rate of a wired connection is very close to its ceiling speed.
 The wires inside a network cable are shielded from the elements and work unhindered.